pelmenstar1/RangeCalendar/README.md

 that specifies which fraction of the transition should be drawn.

-To use the custom implementation of `SelectionManager` is the calendar view, use `RangeCalendarView.setSelectionManager()`
+To use the custom implementation of `SelectionManager` is the calendar view, use `RangeCalendarView.setSelectionManager()` To use default implementation, call setSelectionManager() with `null` as the selection manager.

 There's also a `CellMeasureManager` class which returns position and size of specified cell.
 It's passed as an argument to some methods of `SelectionManager`.
 Although it's a public interface and it can be implemented on your own, you cannot use your implementation in a calendar view.
 It's implemented inside the library.